A Warning to the Hindus: Summary

 The book expresses admiration of Hinduism for its view of visible beauty, its broad artistic outlook on life and the universe, and its conception of God as both creative and destructive: living expressions of Aryan Paganism, which Devi saw as being lost in the West.
 As an outspoken Nazi, she criticizes Judaism, Christianity, and Islam as creedal religions, and for being narrowly anthropocentric, in contrast with Hinduism, which is presented as biocentric.

 Devi proposes that the numerical decline of Hinduism could be successfully remedied by a relaxation of the strict rules implicit in the caste system, which would have the additional benefits of developing Hindu solidarity and nationalist sentiment.
 Additionally, she argues that women should play a more active role in fostering devotional nationalism in the home with shrines to Shivaji and other national heroes.

-Publication
+Background and publication

+Savitri Devi was a French-Greek occultist and Nazi sympathizer who converted to Hinduism, later becoming an influential figure in neo-Nazi and alt-right thought.
+She believed Adolf Hitler was the avatar of the Hindu god Vishnu.
+The book was published working at the Hindu Mission in Calcutta for about eighteen months, and having been influenced by Vinayak Damodar Savarkar's concept of Hindutva.

-A Warning to the Hindus was first published by Brahmachari Bijoy Krishna of the Hindu Mission in Calcutta in 1939, with a foreword by G.D.
-Savarkar (brother of V.D.
-Savarkar).
+A Warning to the Hindus was first published by Brahmachari Bijoy Krishna of the Hindu Mission in Calcutta in 1939, with a foreword by Ganesh Damodar Savarkar (brother of Vinayak Damodar Savarkar).
 It was translated into six Indian languages, including Bengali, Hindi, and Marathi.
-It was re-published in 1993 by Promilla Paperbacks (New Delhi, ISBN 81-85002-40-1).
+It was re-published in 1953 by, Prammila Prakashan in Delhi and in 1993 by Promilla Paperbacks (New Delhi, ISBN 81-85002-40-1).